bgins/moon-flask/README.md

 Moon Flask is a simple portfolio web app built on Flask.

-The app comes with standard 'about' and 'contact' pages.
-All of the other pages and their navigation links are generated dynamically from a database.
-The database is managed with SQLAlchemy.
+The app comes with 'about' and 'contact' pages, and generates additional pages and their navigation links from a database.

-Moon Flask uses [Skeleton CSS](http://getskeleton.com/) for layout and [Font-Awesome](https://fortawesome.github.io/Font-Awesome/) for social icons.
+Moon Flask uses [SQLAlchemy](http://www.sqlalchemy.org/) for database management, [Skeleton CSS](http://getskeleton.com/) for page layout and [Font-Awesome](https://fortawesome.github.io/Font-Awesome/) for social icons.

-The app comes with a sample set of content, styles and a sample user; namely, the Early Renaissance painter [Paolo Uccello](https://en.wikipedia.org/wiki/Paolo_Uccello).
+The app comes with a sample set of content, styles and a sample user, the Early Renaissance painter [Paolo Uccello](https://en.wikipedia.org/wiki/Paolo_Uccello).

 <h2>Deploy</h2>
 <h4>Clone the Repository</h4>